Integrating infinitesimal (super) actions: Introduction

-Our proof uses more or less the same ingredients as in \cite{Pa}, but we rely more heavily on the theory of covering maps.
-This allows us to replace the condition in \cite{Pa} that the vector fields $\rho(X)$ should be proper by the slightly easier condition that they should be complete.
-A second reason to rely more heavily on topological arguments is that we wish to extend this result to the setting of representations of super Lie algebras by vector fields on ($H^\infty$-) supermanifolds.
-In that context the natural (DeWitt) topology on a supermanifold is not separated\slash Hausdorff (but it is locally connected), and not all vector fields $\rho(X)$ will be smooth (only when $X$ belongs to the body of the super Lie algebra).
-Moreover, the individual maps $m\mapsto \Phi(g,m)$ for fixed $g\in G$ will in general not be smooth, even when $\Phi$ itself is smooth.
-This is a particular case of the more general situation that in super geometry families of maps can be smooth, whereas individual elements in the family will not be smooth.
-A similar problem occurs with foliations: not all leaves wil have the structure of an immersed submanifold.
-These problems are easily solved by looking systematically at families of maps, instead of individual maps (this should not come as a surprise for people working with the sheaf-theoretic version of supermanifolds).
-A particularly useful example is the family of vector fields $\widehat X = X^r-\rho(X)$ introduced in \recalf{flowonGMviaexponG}.
-Instead of looking at these vector fields one by one, one could look at the single vector field $Z_A$ on $\Liealg g\times G \times M$ defined by
+In the context of this paper, this peculiarity implies that not all vector fields $\rho(X)$ will be smooth (only when $X$ belongs to the body of the Lie superalgebra).
+Moreover, the individual maps $m\mapsto \Psi(g,m)$ for fixed $g\in G$ (i.e., the action of the fixed element $g$ on $M$) will in general not be smooth, even when $\Psi$ itself is smooth.
+A similar problem occurs with foliations: not all leaves will have the structure of an immersed submanifold.
+These problems are easily solved by looking systematically at families of maps, instead of individual maps (this should not come as a surprise for people working with the sheaf-theoretic\slash ringed spaces version of supermanifolds).
+A particularly useful example is the family of fundamental vector fields $X^M=\rho(X)$.
+Instead of looking at these vector fields one by one, one could look at the single vector field $Z_M$ on $\Liealg g \times M$ defined by

-In standard differential geometry, if $Z_A$ is a smooth vector field, then all vector fields $\widehat X$ will be smooth.
-In super differential geometry however, even if $Z_A$ is smooth, not all individual vector fields $\widehat X$ will be smooth.
+In standard differential geometry, if $Z_M$ is a smooth vector field, then all vector fields $\rho(X)$ will be smooth.
+In super differential geometry however, even if $Z_M$ is smooth, not all individual vector fields $\rho(X)$ will be smooth.
 That will be guaranteed only when $X$ belongs to $\body\Liealg g$, the body of $\Liealg g$.
+On the other hand however, when we are only interested in topological properties, restricting attention to individual members of a family does not pose any problem.
+For instance, the map $\Psi_g:M\to M$ given by $\Psi_g(m) = \Psi(g,m)$ will always be continuous, even when it is not (allowed to be called) differentiable.
+This explains why we will rely more heavily on topological arguments.